 Planning a Walt Disney World trip can be a lot!
 There’s deciding what type of resort to stay in.
-Making Park Passes.
+Choosing transportation options.
 Choosing dining reservations.
 You need to choose rides and decide if you’re going to utilize Disney Genie+.
-There’s a lot to do, and sometimes, not a lot of time to do it in!
-But having a plan is key to make the most of your time.
+There’s a lot to do, and sometimes, not a lot of time to do it!
+But having a plan is key to making the most of your time.
 Here’s how to plan your Disney Days.

 Prioritize what you want to do at Disney

 Why are you going to Disney?
 Rides?
 Character Meet and Greets?
 Special Experiences?
 There’s no wrong answer, but it’s important to establish priorities for your trip.
 We’ve been to Walt Disney World multiple times per year over the last decade, and well, not as much at Disneyland, but still more than the average traveler.
 And we still have not seen and done everything we want to do.
 There’s just a lot to do!

 Ask everyone in your party what their priorities are and try to create a plan that accommodates each person to at least have one of their top choices included.

 With the addition of Genie+, the ride situation has been…interesting.
 Genie+ will definitely help you cut down on wait times, but it’s not really necessary in all of the Parks if you have a strategy.
 You can use strategies like rope drop, riding during peak mealtimes, during nighttime shows, or in the case of Magic Kingdom, during the Festival of Fantasy Parade.
 If you’re staying at a deluxe resort, you can take advantage of Extended Evening Hours.